President WIPI, (2000-) PhotoArtist

 gallery through Konica.

-Liberty, solo exhibition, Los Angeles City Hall, Bridge Gallery,
+solo exhibition, Los Angeles City Hall, Bridge Gallery, 42 international

-42 international newspaper/photograph mixed media art works, Gannett,
+newspaper/photograph mixed media art works, Gannett, billboard bus

-billboard bus stop poster.
-Michele Isenberg (extensive and ongoing
+stop poster.
+Michele Isenberg (extensive and ongoing project) Exhibited,

-covering Samson's life and work, personal and public documetation
+Samson's life and work, personal and public documentation archive,

-archive, includes Curtis Harrington, Marjorie Cameron at his home.
+includes Curtis Harrington, Marjorie Cameron at his home.
+(6026

-Inauguration of the Pleasure Dome was filmed with Anaïs Nin).
+of the Pleasure Dome was filmed with Anaïs Nin).
+Tribute attendees

-Tribute attendees included family, Michelle Phillips, Mary Guggenheim,
+included family, Michelle Phillips, Mary Guggenheim, Cameron, Curtis

-Cameron, Curtis Harrington, family, friends, writers ,poets, artists,
+Harrington, family, friends, writers ,poets, artists, and others.

 1994 - Jan- May, Earthquake Emergency, Southern California Regional